RakhithJK/dbeaver-dbeaver-wiki/Workspace-Overview.md

 ![](images/ug/Switch-workspace-from-file.png)

 The Switch Workspace --> Other... menu item will open the switch workspace dialog.
 The dialog will allow you to browse for or manually enter a new workspace location.
 The combo will also allow you to select your previously selected workspaces.
+When you switch your workspace you can select settings (like "Preferences") that will be transferred to the new workspace.

 ![](images/ug/Switch-workspace-dialog.png)